eclipse-tractusx/traceability-foss/README.md

 * List and view manufactured parts based on BoM AsBuild
 * List and view planned parts based on BoM AsPlanned
 * Filter and Search functionality on part views
 * Show detailed information on manufactured parts
 ** Asset Administration Shell description
-** Submodel description such as SerialPartTypization, AssemblyPartRelationship, Batch
+** Submodel description such as SerialPart, SingleLevelBomAsBuilt, SingleLevelUsageAsBuilt, Batch, JustInSequence
-* List and view Supplier parts based on BoM As Build ** List of Supplier parts based on AssemblyPartRelationship Aspect
+* List and view Supplier parts based on BoM As Built ** List of Supplier parts based on AssemblyPartRelationship Aspect
 * View parts and parts relations in parts tree
 * Send and receive quality investigations along the supply chain